JanaSperschneider/EffectorGeneP/README.md

 # It is essential to convert gtf to gff3 with gffread (https://github.com/gpertea/gffread) for input into EffectorGeneP
 gffread StringTie.gtf > EffectorGeneP_input_transcripts.gff3
 ```

-Note: only use gffread (https://github.com/gpertea/gffread) to format your gtf/gff3 transcript input file for input into `EffectorGeneP`. **If you skip this step, `EffectorGeneP` might not parse your input file correctly.**
+:exclamation:Note: you have to use gffread (https://github.com/gpertea/gffread) to format your gtf/gff3 transcript input file before you input it into `EffectorGeneP`. **If you skip this step, `EffectorGeneP` might not parse your input file correctly.**:exclamation:

 Lastly, you can run `EffectorGeneP` on the transcripts as follows: